 The Coastal Plains Institute (CPI) is a nonprofit organization based in Florida.
 Our mission is to preserve the biotic diversity of the Coastal Plain of the southeastern United States.
 We believe our goal can best be achieved through three activities: Education, Research, and Land Conservancy.
 We invite you to explore our website and not only learn all the ways we are accomplishing our objectives but also how you can get involved and help us achieve our mission!

-Media – The research and other work of Coastal Plains Institute biologists have been featured in many documentaries, TV shows, newspaper articles, and other media over the years.
-Check out this page for details and links.
+The research and other work of Coastal Plains Institute biologists have been featured in many documentaries, TV shows, newspaper articles, and other media over the years.
+Check out this our media page for details and links.

 There are several ways you can get involved and help preserve the biodiversity of the southeastern Coastal Plain such as: becoming a member and supporting our general efforts and operation, donating directly to our ephemeral wetland research and education projects, enrolling in our adopt an ephemeral wetland program to monitor amphibian populations in the Apalachicola National Forest, volunteering to help us with our educational and research efforts, and following us on Instagram, Twitter and Facebook.